 Tip #4.
 Use narratives.

 Every nice sketch has got a specific feature that makes the reader like it.
 This feature is a good story.
 A story told about the obstacles and rewards on the way to recognition, about the struggles for love, fighting back the rights of one person of a whole nation.
-Storytelling is a valuable instrument if you want to make your sketch more visual, vivid, and animated.
-Exciting plots is what makes you move the heart of a person reading the story and helps create the special atmosphere of the described age, with its hardships and joys, the good and the bad of that age.
+Storytelling is a valuable instrument if you want to make your sketch more visual, vivid, and animated on KissAnime R. Exciting plots is what makes you move the heart of a person reading the story and helps create the special atmosphere of the described age, with its hardships and joys, the good and the bad of that age.

 Another tip inside of this tip is to start from the exciting moment.
 You do not necessarily have to go from the birth of this person to their death.
 Pick the ‘climax moment’ in the biography and let the story unfold from this moment – in such a way, the reader’s attention will be hard to move away during the reading of the whole paper.